About KerryAnn

 I did not want to return to full-time work and wanted a semi-retired lifestyle.
 Fortunately, my husband had a similar change of heart so we were both on the same page.

-Although we have stopped traveling for the moment, we are still living in our motorhome.
+Although we stopped traveling during the pandemic, we still lived in our motorhome.
 Living in a small space has a lot of advantages.
+It gave us time to build up our savings in preparation for the house we now have.

 I Love gardening – But.